FredrikBakken/udacity_data-engineering/capstone-project/readme.md

  >> docker-compose up
 ```

-This command triggers the download and execute process for the three Docker containers configured for this project.
+**WARNING:** This command triggers the download and execution process for the three Docker containers configured for this project, which means that there has to be a minimum of ~50GB of available disk space on the user's machine.

 # Cleaning Up
 Once the project has been successfully ran, one can clean up the cluttered files on the system by running the following commands in the terminal.

-**WARNING:** Be aware that this will delete *ALL* Docker images and running containers on your system.
+**WARNING:** This will delete *ALL* Docker images and running containers on your system.
 DO NOT run these commands if there already exists Docker images/containers on your system which you want to keep.

 ```
 docker stop $(docker ps -aq)